CivicActions/accessibility/Onboarding.md

 ### Trello card - join the #accessibility slack channel & report your score

 We want everyone at CivicActions to get an 80% or higher in this quiz.
-If you don't sore high enough, feel free to engage with the Accessibility Team or to simply take the exam again.
+If you don't score high enough, feel free to engage with the Accessibility Team or to simply take the exam again.

 ### Trello card - install a web accessibility tool like [WebAim's WAVE Toolbar extension/plugin](https://wave.webaim.org/extension/)